MohsinRiaz001/MohsinRiaz001/README.md

 - **Hi👋, I’m Mohsin Riaz**

-**A PAssionate front-end developer and data analyst with experties in javascript , R programming , excel , tableau and sql.
+**A Passionate front-end developer and data analyst with experties in javascript , R programming , excel , tableau and sql.**
 - 👀 I’m interested to work in web development and big data analysis.
 - 🌱 I’m currently studying  BS Information Technology from Virtual University of Pakistan.
 - 💞️ I’m looking to collaborate on projects related to web development and data analytics/data science.
 - 📫  reach me on

 [1]: http://www.github.com/MohsinRiaz001

 [2]: https://www.linkedin.com/in/mohsin-riaz-4368a2272/

 [3]: https://www.facebook.com/cadetmohsin.riaz